Image courtesy of Jack Knight, Little Thurlow airfield 1940.

 H.M.S.’Sahib’ rescued 27 PoWs (26 British & 1 South African), plus S.S.
 Scillin’s Captain and 45 Italian crew members, before an Italian warship arrived and H.M.S.
 ‘Sahib’ was forced to withdraw.
 Only when the survivors (who later landed in Malta) were heard speaking English did Lt.
 Bromage realise that the ship had been carrying PoWs.

-The ‘friendly fire’ tragedy was investigated as a war crime, due to the captivity of the men kept in the hold and the subsequent inquiry absolved Lt.
+The ‘friendly fire’ tragedy was investigated, due to the captivity of the men kept in the hold and the subsequent inquiry absolved Lt.
 Bromage of any blame.
+The inhuman treatment of the men kept in the hold was regarded as a “War Crime” But at the time there were no records of the Italian crew.
 The Ministry of Defence kept the incident a secret for 54 years.
 Telling families that their loved ones had died as PoWs in camps, or ‘lost at sea.’
 In 1996, after repeated requests from the families the truth was revealed.

 S.S.’Scillin.’67th Medium Regiment information used from the work of Brian Sims (1997) and courtesy of Pat Dowsing.